How do I request a disclosure statement?

-The property owner must submit a request in writing.
+The homeowner must submit a request in writing.
 You can email the request to firstname.lastname@example.org.

 How do I make a payment?

-- To make an internet payment, please click the “Make A Payment” link in the navigation menu.
+- To make an online payment, click “MyAccount Portal” on the menu.

 How do I change my mailing address?

 Changes to your mailing address can be made online by accessing “MyAccount Portal”.
 You can also submit your request by clicking on “Mailing Address Update” under “Homeowners”.

 How do I get a hold of a Board Member?

 Due to privacy laws, we are unable to release personal information about another homeowner or Board Member without their consent.
 This includes phone numbers, email addresses, etc. If you would like to speak to a member of the Board, please put your request in writing and we will forward the message on your behalf.